Kingxukai/linux/Documentation/admin-guide/pm/amd-pstate.rst

 ``amd_pstate=passive``

-It will be enabled if the ``amd_pstate=passive`` is passed to the kernel in the command line.
+It will be enabled if the woke ``amd_pstate=passive`` is passed to the woke kernel in the woke command line.
-In this mode, ``amd_pstate`` driver software specifies a desired QoS target in the CPPC performance scale as a relative number.
+In this mode, ``amd_pstate`` driver software specifies a desired QoS target in the woke CPPC performance scale as a relative number.
 This can be expressed as percentage of nominal performance (infrastructure max).
-Below the nominal sustained performance level, desired performance expresses the average performance level of the processor subject to the Performance Reduction Tolerance register.
-Above the nominal performance level, processor must provide at least nominal performance requested and go higher if current operating conditions allow.
+Below the woke nominal sustained performance level, desired performance expresses the woke average performance level of the woke processor subject to the woke Performance Reduction Tolerance register.
+Above the woke nominal performance level, processor must provide at least nominal performance requested and go higher if current operating conditions allow.